Skip to main content

 export default MyApp;

-We can optimize bundle size by only including locale which is needed for rendered page by using getInitialProps.
+To optimize the bundle size include only the locale needed for the rendered page by using getInitialProps.

 const tolgee = Tolgee().use(DevTools()).use(FormatSimple()).init({